denoland/manual/examples/chat_app.md

 ## **WebSocket** Primer

-We will rely on Deno’s native support for web sockets when building our client and server.
+We will rely on Deno's native support for web sockets when building our client and server.
 A
 [web socket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) is a bidirectional communication channel that allows the both the client and server